Stomach (Gastric) Cancer Screening (PDQ®): Screening - Patient Information [NCI] - Risks of Stomach (Gastric) Cancer Screening

 An estimated 12,340 new cervical cancers and 4,030 cervical cancer deaths will occur in the United States in 2013.
 An additional 1,250,000 women will be diagnosed with precancers annually by cytology using the Papanicolaou (Pap) smear.
 A continuum of pathologic changes may be diagnosed, ranging from atypical squamous cells of undetermined significance to low-grade squamous intraepithelial lesions (LSIL) to high-grade squamous intraepithelial lesions (HSIL) to invasive...

 The risks of stomach cancer screening include the following:

 Finding stomach cancer may not improve health or help you live longer.

-Screening may not improve your health or help you live longer if you have advancedstomach cancer or if it has already spread to other places in your body.
+Screening may not improve your health or help you live longer if you have advanced stomach cancer.

 Some cancers never cause symptoms or become life-threatening, but if found by a screening test, the cancer may be treated.
 It is not known if treatment of these cancers would help you live longer than if no treatment were given, and treatments for cancer may have serious side effects.

 Screening test results may appear to be normal even though stomach cancer is present.
 A person who receives a false-negative result (one that shows there is no cancer when there really is) may delay seeking medical care even if there are symptoms.